 Scheduling a Workflow

-When you configure a workflow to run on a schedule, the workflow executes on the results of a saved search.
-When you choose to initiate a workflow on a scheduled basis, you select a saved search and then define the schedule on which the workflow runs.
+When you set up a workflow to run on a schedule, it runs on the results of a saved search.
+When you schedule a workflow, select a saved search and set the schedule when it runs.
 You can schedule the workflow to run one time, every 30 minutes, or at a certain time on a daily, weekly, monthly, or yearly basis.

 Before you define the schedule for the workflow, you must create the saved search.
 The saved search must run on the same record type as the base record type for the workflow.
-The saved search must also include at least one filter set on the Criteria subtab for the saved search.
-On the workflow definition page, select the Scheduled option, select the saved search, and set the schedule for the workflow.
+The saved search must also include at least one filter set on the Criteria subtab.
+On the workflow definition page, select the Scheduled, select the saved search, and set the schedule.

 Important:

-When you create a saved search, make sure that you include enough filters on the Criteria subtab to limit the search results to only the records that you want to run the scheduled workflow on.
-If you do not include enough criteria to filter the search results by, the saved search will return too many results and the scheduled workflows will not execute as expected.
-For example, it may take longer for the workflow to execute than what you were expecting, which may impact the performance of other workflows.
+When you create a saved search, make sure you add enough filters on the Criteria subtab to limit results to only the records you want the workflow to run on.
+If you don't include enough filter criteria, the saved search may return too many results, and the scheduled workflows won't execute as expected.
+For example, the workflow could run longer than you expect, and may affect the performance of other workflows.

-At the scheduled time, NetSuite runs the saved search and initiates a workflow instance to run on each of the records in the search results.
-For example, if the saved search returns 10 records, NetSuite initiates 10 instances of the workflow.
-Scheduled workflows always run on all of the records in the search results, not only the records you can see on the main page (for summary type result) of the saved search.
+At the scheduled time, NetSuite runs the saved search and initiates a workflow instance for each record in the search results.
+For example, if the saved search returns 10 records, NetSuite initiates 10 workflow instances.
+Scheduled workflows always run on all of the records in the search results, not only the records you see on the main page (for summary type result) of the saved search.

-To create a workflow that runs on a schedule, you select the saved search on which to run the workflow and select the schedule options.
-You can schedule the saved search and workflow to run a single time or you can select the Repeat option to run the saved search and workflow on a repeating schedule.
-If you want the workflow to run one time, select the saved search, disable the Repeat option, and select the Execution Date and Execution Time.
-If you want the workflow to run more than one time, select the saved search, enable the Repeat option, and set the related options.
+To set up a scheduled workflow, select the saved search it should run on and select the schedule options.
+You can schedule the saved search and workflow to run one time, or use the Repeat option for a repeating schedule.
+If you want the workflow to run one time, select the saved search, clear the Repeat box, and set the Execution Date and Execution Time.
+If you want the workflow to run more than one time, select the saved search, check the Repeat box, and set the related options.

 Consider the following when you create scheduled workflows: